SkyzerFlyzer/leetcode/daily challenges/2023/november/day_7/README.md

-1921.
+# 1921.
 Eliminate Maximum Number of Monsters

+## Description

 You are playing a video game where you are defending your city from a group of n monsters.
 You are given a 0-indexed integer array dist of size n, where dist[i] is the initial distance in kilometers of the ith monster from the city.